Once you have located a PhD project or programme that you find interesting, follow the application instructions carefully.

 Individual PhD Projects: For individual PhD projects (with a named supervisor), you should apply using the application form on this web page.
 You may apply for up to 3 individual projects on a single application form.
 Once you have fully completed the application form please email it to EdNeuro.PhD@ed.ac.uk with the project codes(s) for which you are applying in the email subject line.
 Your application will then be directed to the PhD administator(s) handling the project(s) to which you have applied.
 Please contact your referees and arrange for them to send your references directly to the 'EdNeuro.PhD' email address with your full name and the project code(s) in the subject line.
 You should not submit any other documentation at this stage.
 Please pay careful attention to the deadline for the receipt of applications and make sure your references have been submitted by your referees within 5 days of the application deadline.

-Wellcome Trust 4-year PhD Programme in Translational Neuroscience: Our call for applications for 2017/18 entry has closed and offers have been made.
+Wellcome Trust 4-year PhD Programme in Translational Neuroscience: Our call for applications for 2018 entry is now open.
+The deadline for receipt of applications is Monday 04 December 2017.
+Deadline for receipt of references is Friday 08 December 2017.
 If you have an enquiry about the programme please email WT4yrPhD-TN@ed.ac.uk

-SPRINT-MND/MS PhD Programme: Our call for applications for 2017/18 entry is now closed and cadidates are being shortlisted for interview.
-If you have an enquiry about the programme please email firstname.lastname@example.org
+SPRINT-MND/MS PhD Programme: Our call for applications for 2017/18 entry will open soon.
+If you have an enquiry about the programme please email email@example.com

 You are responsible for arranging for references to be submitted in support of your application.
 These should be provided directly by the referees identified on your application.
 You may download our reference guidelines and send it to your named referees.
 Your referees should provide their reference on official letterhead paper, and email it to either WT4yrPhD-TN@ed.ac.uk (for applications to the Translational Neuroscience programme), firstname.lastname@example.org for the SPRINT-MND/MS PhD programme, or EdNeuro.PhD@ed.ac.uk (for applications to individual PhD projects).
 Please inform your referees that it is very important that your name and the relevant project/programme code(s) appear in the subject line of the email in order to ensure your references are matched properly with your application.
 Please ensure that all references are received within 5 days of the project application deadline.